Femi Osofisan

-Babafemi Adeyemi Osofisan (born June 16, 1946), known as Femi Osofisan or F.O., is a Nigerian writer noted for his critique of societal problems and his use of African traditional performances and surrealism in some of his plays.
+Babafemi Adeyemi Osofisan (born June 16, 1946), known as Femi Osofisan or F.O., is a Nigerian writer and theatre critic, noted for his critique of societal problems and his use of African traditional performances and surrealism in some of his plays.

 A frequent theme that his drama explore is the conflict between good and evil.
 He is a didactic writer whose works seek to correct his decadent society.
 He has written poetry under the pseudonym Okinba Launko.

 Education and career

 Babafemi Adeyemi Osofisan was born in the village of Erunwon, Ogun State, Nigeria, on June 16, 1946, to Ebenezer Olatokunbo Osofisan, a school teacher, lay reader and church organist, and Phoebe Olufunke Osofisan, a schoolteacher.
 His last name, Ọ̀sọ́fisan, signifies that his paternal ancestors were artists and artisans who worshipped the god of beauty and ornaments, Ọ̀ṣọ́.
 Osofisan attended primary school at Ife and secondary school at Government College, Ibadan.

 He then attended the University of Ibadan (1966–69), majoring in French and as part of his degree course studying at the University of Dakar for a year, and going on to do post-graduate studies at the Sorbonne, Paris.
 He subsequently held faculty positions at the University of Ibadan, where he retired as full professor in 2011.
 He is currently a Distinguished Professor of Theatre Arts, Kwara State University, Nigeria.

 Osofisan is Vice President (West Africa) of the Pan African Writers' Association.

 In 2016, he became the first African to be awarded the prestigious Thalia Prize by the International Association of Theatre Critics, the induction ceremony taking place on 27 September.